slalbertojesus/docs/routing.md

 Route parameters are dynamic elements in the route, which are **named** or **not named segments**.
 This segments that are used to capture the values specified at their position in the URL.
 The obtained values can be retrieved using the [Params](https://fiber.wiki/context#params) function, with the name of the route parameter specified in the path as their respective keys or for unnamed parameters the character\(\*, +\) and the counter of this.

-The characters :, +, and \* are are characters that introduce a parameter.
+The characters :, +, and \* are characters that introduce a parameter.

 Greedy parameters are indicated by wildcard\(\*\) or plus\(+\) signs.